-Council's next step is to consider public comments regarding formation of the proposed Meadowbrook Sewer ULID, and then deliberate and provide direction to the Mayor whether to proceed.
-Formation of a ULID is done by ordinance drafted by the City's bond counsel; advance direction for bond counsel would be helpful.
-A formal vote by the City Council regarding whether to form the proposed Meadowbrook Sewer ULID would likely occur during the June 21, City Council Meeting or otherwise as recommended by bond counsel.
+City Council's next step is to consider the many public comments regarding formation of the proposed Meadowbrook Sewer ULID, and then provide direction to the Mayor whether to proceed.
+Formation of a ULID is done by ordinance drafted by the City's bond counsel.
+A formal vote by Council as a first reading regarding whether to form the proposed